 Control of access to information enables the prevention of unauthorized detection, disclosure, or modification of that information.
 ITU-T Rec.
 X.501 | ISO/IEC 9594-2 defines three specific access control schemes for the Directory, referred to as "basic access control, "simplified access control", and "rule-based access control".
 Administrative authorities may make use of all or parts of these schemes in implementing their security policies, or may freely define their own schemes at their discretion.
-The basic access control scheme provides a means of controlling access to the Directory information within the DIB (potentially including structure and access control scheme.
-The rule-based access control scheme provides additional means of controlling access to the Directory information within the DIB (potentially of the basic access control scheme.
-The rule-based access control scheme provides additional means of controlling access to the Directory information within the DIB (potentially including structure and access control scheme.
+The basic access control scheme provides a means of controlling access to the Directory information within the DIB (potentially including structure and access control information).
+The simplified access control scheme provides a subset of the functionality of the basic access control scheme.
 The rule-based access control scheme provides additional means of controlling access to the Directory information within the DIB (potentially including structure and access control information), based on clearances and labels.
 The rule-based access control scheme can be used in conjunction with either the simplified or basic access control, or the rule based access control scheme can be used alone.

-The basic access control model for the directory defines, for every operation, one or more points at which access control decisions may take place.
+The basic access control model for the Directory defines, for every operation, one or more points at which access control decisions may take place.
 Each access control decision involves:

-- that component within the Directory being accessed, possibly a complete compound entry; - the user requesting the operation;

-- a specific right necessary to complete a portion of the operation; and - the security policy governing access to that item.
+- that component within the Directory being accessed, possibly a complete compound entry; - the user requesting the operation; - a specific right necessary to complete a portion of the operation; and - the security policy governing access to that item.